ivoyager/ivoyager-changelogs/README.md

 * "Program nodes" are now children of Universe rather than Global.
 All nodes with persist data are now under Universe, which helps with recent save/load changes.
 * Removed Universe GDScript that didn't do anything.
 * Non-HTML5 Planetarium now has a boot screen.
 * Moved pale_blue_dot.png to project directory level.
-It's boot image for our projects, but now easier to remove for developer projects.
+It's boot image for our projects, but now easier to remove for external project developers.

 ## API-breaking changes
 * Save/load related functions moved from StateManager to new SaveManager.